 [name of bank].Chromaphone 2 Bank

-These file contain all the information corresponding to the programs they include.
+These files contain all the information corresponding to the programs they include.
 These files can be displayed directly from Chromaphone by opening the Bank manager and clicking on the Show Files button.
 This will open an Explorer or Finder window on Windows or Mac OS respectively at the right location.

 The simplest way to create a backup of banks and programs is to make a copy on an external media of the above mentioned folders.
 Individual banks can be backed-up by making copies of individual bank files.